cortex-js/compute-engine/src/README.md

 [["InverseFunction", "Sin"], "x"]
 ```

-The head of this expression is `["InverseFunction", "Sin"]` and the argument is
+The head of this expression is `["InverseFunction", "Sin"]` and its argument is
 `"x"`.

 ## Identifiers